 Our company worked on the building construction project for Macmillan Cancer.
 The project comprised a complex part two/part three-storey structure built into the slope of Bristol Gate at the Royal Sussex County Hospital.
 The retaining walls and lower ground floor slab are constructed in reinforced cast- insitu waterproof concrete, with a partial reinforced concrete frame and upper floors and a hybrid superstructure frame of structural steel and glu-laminated timber columns/cranked beams.

 Mechanical and Electrical services are centrally controlled through an intelligent Building Management System (BMS) and comprise gas-fired boilers, solar-thermal panels to pre-heat water services, grey-water installation for WC cistern water conservation and automated window controls to avoid the need for comfort cooling.

 Looking for a building construction company?
 Look no further than Jerram Falkus.
-Our construction firm operates in London and South East and we have a healthy portfolio of projects across a range of industries.
+Our construction firm operates in London and South East and we have a healthy portfolio of building construction projects across a range of industries.
 Get in touch with us for more information.